sass/sass-site/source/documentation/at-rules/mixin.md

         font-family: Calluna
 {% endcodeExample %}

-{% markdown %}
 ## Indented Mixin Syntax

 The [indented syntax][] has a special syntax for defining and using mixins, in addition to the standard `@mixin` and `@include`.
 Mixins are defined using the character `=`, and they're included using `+`.
 Although this syntax is terser, it's also harder to understand at a glance and users are encouraged to avoid it.

 [indented syntax]: /documentation/syntax#the-indented-syntax
-{% endmarkdown %}

 {% codeExample 'indented-syntax', true, 'sass' %}
   =reset-list